ALEXSSS/binance_watcher/README.md

-Please look at help page in advance and make `cargo build`
+Please have a look at the help page in advance and make `cargo build`

 ## Examples of usage: